zhikangfan-jyd/toploansadviser/content/reviews/personalloans.md

 For example, sometimes a lower APR comes at a much higher origination cost.
 If you look at the loan’s total cost, you’ll see which option is right for you.
 Total up the costs (interest and origination) for the entire term and see which loan offers the lowest cost.

-Once you choose a loan, you work directly with the chosen lender.
+<a href="/personal-loan" target="_blank" rel="noopener noreferrer">Once you choose a loan, you work directly with the chosen lender</a>.
 PersonalLoans.com doesn’t ask for documentation or any other information – only the lender you work with will determine what you must provide.

 <div class="title-box"><img src="/data/images/r-13.webp" /><h2 class="title">Customer Support</h2></div>